csbrooks6/csbrooks6.github.io/resume.md

 ## EXPERIENCE

+## Independent Software Developer, Austin , TX -- 2/2014 to present

+*Senior Programmer*
++ Ruby on Rails development building [Enable Impact](http://www.enableimpact.com), a marketplace to match social entrepreneurs with impact investors
++ Created system to edit and search profiles for entrepreneurs and funders, based on a number of different data facets
++ Sole backend developer, plus some in-depth JavaScript / CoffeeScript work

-## Certain Affinity, Austin, TX --- 1/2013 to present
+## Certain Affinity, Austin, TX --- 1/2013 to 2/2014

 *Senior Programmer*
 + Worked on gameplay code for two major AAA co-development projects